 Whatever your needs, I will be happy to hear from you.
-For a no-obligation chat about how therapy can help you, please ring 078969 19141.
+For a free chat about how therapy can help you, please ring 078969 19141.

 'When I have been listened to and when I have been heard, I am able to re-perceive my world in a new way and to go on.
 It is astonishing how elements that seem insoluble become soluble when someone listens, how confusions that seem irremediable turn into relatively clear flowing streams when one is heard.'

 Carl Rogers, the founder of person-centred therapy